stackhpc/ansible-role-openhpc/README.md

 - `configure` to configure slurm
 - `start` to start slurm and munge daemons

+The order in which they are specified is ignored.

 The default is to run all these actions. **TODO: drain and resume actions**

 Example Inventory